We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • 1–4 live sessions for higher packages

-BetterHelp tends to be a better option for clients who want affordable live virtual therapy sessions, whereas Talkspace may to be a better option for those who are interested in messaging their therapist daily and want the ability to have medicine prescribed to them.
+BetterHelp tends to be a better option for clients who want affordable live virtual therapy sessions.
+In contrast, Talkspace may be a better option for those interested in messaging their therapist daily and want the ability to have medication prescribed to them.

 You may benefit from BetterHelp if you: